BrittneyOleniacz/Belly_Button_microBiome/README.md

     * Use `otu_ids` for the marker colors.
     * Use `otu_labels` for the text values.

+4. Display:
-4. Display the sample metadata, i.e., an individual's demographic information.
+    * the sample metadata, i.e., an individual's demographic information.

-5. Display each key-value pair from the metadata JSON object somewhere on the page.
+    * each key-value pair from the metadata JSON object somewhere on the page.

-6. Update all of the plots any time that a new sample is selected.
+6. When a new sample is selected, the plots update.

-## Deployment
-* Deploy your app to a free static page hosting service, such as GitHub Pages.
-Submit the links to your deployment and your GitHub repo.

 ### Sources
 Hulcr, J. et al.(2012) _A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable_.
 Retrieved from: [http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/)